crmartella/WorldHappinessReportMSUBootcamp/README.md

 - MLxtend

 ## Goals / Questions to be addressed
-1. We will use data from the World Happiness Report to predict future global happiness.
+1. We used data from the World Happiness Report to predict future global happiness.

 2. Based on our findings, we selected other variables to run additional models to study correlations further.

-3. We will use those selected variables to predict how much of an impact those variables have on the outcome; with a goal of increasing a particular region's happiness score.
+3. We used those selected variables to predict how much of an impact those variables have on the outcome with a goal of increasing a particular region's happiness score.

-4. What would life be like with and without an economic crash (2008 and 2009) and COVID-19 Pandemic (2021 and 2022)?
-What would it look like in a "Utopia" or "Dystopia"?
+4. What would life be like with and without the economic crash of 2008 and 2009 and the COVID-19 pandemic of 2020 and 2021?
 ## **Data Overview**

-#### The __*World Happiness Report (WHR)*__ is a partnership of:
+#### The __World Happiness Report (WHR)__ is a partnership of:
 - Gallup
 - Oxford Wellbeing Research Centre
-- UN Sustainable Development Solutions Network
+- United Nations Sustainable Development Solutions Network
 - WHR’s Editorial Board

-#### To obtain the happiness rankings of each country, the WHR is provided survey responses from the life evaluations of the __Gallup World Poll (GWP)__.
+#### To obtain the happiness rankings of each country, the WHR provided survey responses from the life evaluations of the __Gallup World Poll (GWP)__.
 Happiness rankings are based on the answers to the Cantril Ladder question:
 > "Please imagine a ladder, with steps numbered from 0 at the bottom to 10 at the top.
 The top of the ladder represents the best possible life for you and the bottom of the ladder represents the worst possible life for you.
 On which step of the ladder would you say you personally feel you stand at this time?”

 #### The happiness rankings according to the GWP will be referred to as either "Life Ladder" or "Happiness Score" throughout this project.